ftc-saturn9944/ftc-saturn9944.github.io/content/about.md

 ---
-title: Saturn 9944
+title: "Saturn 9944"
-description: About the team
+description: "About the team"
+url: "/about/"
+summary: "About the team"
+cover:
+  image: "/images/SATURN-Logo-Dark-Transparent.png"
+  hidden: false
 ---

-!!! info Rebuilding
+{{< notice info Rebuilding >}}
+**Rebuilding**

 The old website died and we are in the process of rebuilding
+{{< /notice >}}

 SATURN Robotics is a **FIRST Tech Challenge** robotics club operating out of Mandarin High School in Jacksonville, Florida.
 Started in 2016, our team has